cybersokari/allure-report-deployer/README.md

 - **Problem**: Misconfigured `STORAGE_BUCKET`.
 - **Solution**:
   - Verify the `STORAGE_BUCKET` environment variable matches the name of your Google Cloud Storage bucket.
-  - Confirm the credentials file has write access to the bucket.
+  - Confirm the Google credential file has write access to the bucket.

 ### ❓ FAQs

 #### Q1: Can I use this tool without Google Cloud Storage?
 - **A**: Yes, you can generate and share reports without using cloud storage.
-However, enabling `STORAGE_BUCKET` allows you to keep historical test data and retries.
+However, enabling `STORAGE_BUCKET` allows you back up results and history files.

 ---